Timbavati Game Reserve

 Find out more

-Timbavati Private Nature Reserve
+Timbavati Nature Reserve Accommodation Guide

-The Timbavati Private Nature Reserve is situated in the heart of the Lowveld region of South Africa and one of the most coveted safari destinations in southern Africa.
+The Timbavati Private Nature Reserve Lodges is situated in the heart of the Lowveld region of South Africa and one of the most coveted safari destinations in southern Africa.
 The Timbavati Private Nature Reserve has a total of 18 all-inclusive lodges and 4 self-catering camps, ranging from fully inclusive safari lodges to self-catering camps.

-The stylish luxury safari lodges in Timbavati Private Game Reserve, all offer premier luxury and high-end hospitality and superb guided game drives and wildlife sightings of white lions, leopards and African wild dogs, to name but a few.
+The stylish luxury safari lodges in Timbavati Private Game Reserve, all offer premier luxury and high-end hospitality superb guided game drives and wildlife sightings of white lions, leopards and African wild dogs, to name but a few.

-From these lodges visitors can explore the wonderful African bush, indulge in traditional culinary delights and find luxury accommodation in private safari tents or rustic camps.
+From these lodges, visitors can explore the wonderful African bush, indulge in traditional culinary delights and find luxury accommodation in private safari tents or rustic camps.

-The Timbavati Private Nature Reserve lies within the Greater Kruger National Park open system, and within the internationally declared Kruger 2 Canyons UNESCO Man and Biosphere System.
+The Timbavati Private Nature Reserve lies within the Greater Kruger National Park open system, and the internationally declared Kruger 2 Canyons UNESCO Man and Biosphere System.
 Biosphere Reserves are regions throughout the world that host important ecosystems and protected areas adjacent to human settlements.
-They are established to develop and promote ways to conserve biodiversity and its sustainable use, while considering the needs of people around the area.
+They are established to develop and promote ways to conserve biodiversity and its sustainable use while considering the needs of people around the area.

 The Kruger to Canyon Biosphere (K2C) Region is on the western border of Kruger National Park, in the north-eastern part of South Africa and is recognised under the United Nations Education, Scientific and Cultural Organisation (UNESCO) Man and the Biosphere Programme that was registered in 2001 as a member of the World network of more than 669 sites in over 120 countries.
 It covers about 2,6 million hectares.